-In the summer of 2022 the lab ordered some swag to help promote the paid participant pool.
+In the summer of 2022, the lab ordered some swag to help promote the paid participant pool.
 This included 1800 QR codes, 500 behavioural lab branded stickers, 100 discounted lvey branded hats, and 300 behavioural lab branded drawstring bags.
 These items have been included in the promotional events detailed below and will continue to be used while supplies last.

-We booked spaces, specifically two booths, in the summer of 2023, and winter of 2024 between 10:00-3:30 at Sommerville House and the University Community Center.
-The booths were run by the Lab Coordinators, Sereena, and Edden.
-These booths used drawstring bags to promote on-the-spot sign ups, and achieved multiple sign ups over the 2 days.
+We booked spaces, specifically a booth, in the fall 2024 between 10:00-3:30 at the University Community Center.
+The booth was run by the Lab Coordinator, Edden.
+These booths used drawstring bags to promote on-the-spot sign ups and achieved multiple sign ups.